 My path from dance to bodywork

-Hi, I’m Akari, and here’s a little blurb about how I stumbled into bodywork—though maybe it’s more accurate to say it found me when I needed it most.
+Hi, I’m Akari, and here’s a little blurb about how I stumbled into bodywork—though it may be more accurate to say it found me when I needed it most.

-My north star became guiding others toward the realization that joy, presence, and expression are always accessible—through movement, simple principles, awareness, reconnecting with ourselves.
-That mission led me to create retreats and one-on-one programs for those who felt disconnected from their bodies or silenced in their expression.
-Through these spaces, I helped people not only feel seen, but also empowered enough to create and perform their own dance pieces, born entirely from their inner creativity.
+My north star then became guiding others toward the realization that feeling at home with our joy, presence, and expression through our body are always accessible— challenging others to see their body in a radically different approach to escape the confines of society’s expectation and internal beliefs of what expression ought to look and feel like.
+That mission led me to create retreats and one-on-one programs for those who felt disconnected from their bodies or unsure how to deliver expression from their internal to external world.
+The mission for this work was to make people not only feel seen, but also empowered enough to create and perform their own dance pieces, born entirely from their inner creativity.

-Losing my art, my stability, my family, my sense of self—it was terrifying.
-I felt hollow and like I had failed, even though it wasn’t entirely within my control.
+Losing my art and purpose that was a thick cord to my sense of self was unbelievably defeating.
+I felt hollow and like I had failed myself and others, even though the pandemic wasn’t within my control.
 But that’s when bodywork quietly entered my life.
-It wasn’t movement-based in the way I was used to—but it had parallels: somatics, touch, presence, healing.
+It wasn’t movement-based in the way I was used to—but it had parallels: somatic healing, human to human contact, deep presence, and guide back to feeling at home in your body.

-Looking back, I see now that it was a saving grace.
+Looking back, I see now that bodywork was a saving grace.
 Picking up the shattered pieces of everything I’d worked so hard for, I began to assemble them into a different kind of mosaic mural—something even more mystifying and magical than I could have imagined.
-Bodywork opened doors to people and experiences I never would’ve crossed paths with in the insular world of dance.
-Instead of working with the same group for months on a piece, I now meet individuals from every walk of life—and beneath all the external differences, I see the same longings: to feel at ease, held, seen, belonging.
+Bodywork opened doors to people and experiences I never would’ve crossed paths with in the very insular world of dance.
+Instead of working with the same group for months on a piece, I now meet individuals from layered walks of life—and beneath all the external differences, I see the same longings: to feel at ease, held, seen, and belong in their vessel.

-Creating that space for others in this new modality helped me piece myself back together.
-I realized the art I thought I’d lost could be reborn, merged in new forms, if I was willing to let go of rigid definitions and expand into the unknown.
+Creating that space for others in this new modality helped me piece my sense of purpose back together.
+I realized the art I thought I’d lost could be reborn, merged in new forms, if I was willing to let go of rigid definitions my own path, healing potential and expand into the unknown.

 Thank you for being part of my little voyage:)